ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 # Protecting data with envelope encryption
 {: #envelope-encryption}

-Envelope encryption is the practice of encrypting data with a data encryption key (DEK) and then encrypting the DEK with a fully manageable root key.
+{{site.data.keyword.keymanagementserviceshort}} uses envelope encryption to assist in protecting your {{site.data.keyword.keymanagementserviceshort}}
+data.
+Envelope encryption involves using root keys, whether generated or imported into
+{{site.data.keyword.keymanagementserviceshort}}, to protect your Data Encryption Keys (DEKs).
+This topic describes the process of envelope encryption and how to use {{site.data.keyword.keymanagementserviceshort}} to encrypt and decrypt your data.
 {: shortdesc}

 When working with sensitive data, it is important to use advanced encryption